exequiel-santucho/freecodecamp/README.md

 # freeCodeCamp

-Built projects and test passed as part of certificacions on freeCodeCamp site.
+Built projects and test passed as part of certificacions on [freeCodeCamp]([www.freecodecamp.org](http://www.freecodecamp.org)).

-www.freecodecamp.org
+- Relational Databases

+- Machine Learning with Python